 The Department must review and notify the facility within 120 calendar days of receipt if the waiver request has been approved or rejected [40 CFR 124.27(a)].
 During the Department review period as well as after a waiver is granted, the facility must continue submitting a hard-copy of any reports required by their permit.
 The Department will enter data submitted in hard-copy from those facilities allowed to do so and electronically submit the data to the EPA on behalf of the facility.

-✓ The permittee/facility is not currently using the eDMR data reporting system.
-The permittee has been given 30 days of the effective date of this permit to submit an eDMR Permit Holder and Certifier Registration form in accordance with the Department's eDMR implementation policy.
+☐ - The permittee/facility is not currently using the eDMR data reporting system.
+The permittee shall submit an eDMR Permit Holder and Certifier Registration form within 90 days of the effective date of this permit.